Luxcium/nestjs-colligated-docs/Header.md

 # Nest Colligated Documentation

- - This document is ´written´ by a proud *script kiddy* using the `cat` command so all the power and all the merit of hard work is for the [Cat Person](https://github.com/kamilmysliwiec)!!!
-Tanks to the MIT License I have been able to ´write´ all this document by myself without, copy-pasting code or scripts, (*Like Real Script Kiddies always do*). in fact I have used my own script: [`cat-docs.sh`](https://github.com/Luxcium/nestjs-colligated-docs/blob/master/cat-docs.sh)

 > ***Codez kiddies just don't seem to understand that those scripts had to come from somewhere. ― Cosmos@yabbs (Wed Jun 1 22:30:55 1994)***

+ - This document is ´written´ by a proud *Script Kiddy* using the **`cat`** command so all the power and all the merit of hard work is dedicated to the [Cat Person](https://github.com/kamilmysliwiec)!
+Tanks to the [MIT License](https://github.com/nestjs/docs.nestjs.com/blob/master/LICENSE) I have been able to ´write´ this document all by myself, without copy-pasting code or scripts from anyone else, (*Like Real Script Kiddies always do*).
+In fact I have used my own script: [`cat-docs.sh`](https://github.com/Luxcium/nestjs-colligated-docs/blob/master/cat-docs.sh) to colligated the documentation.

  - This document itself is under MIT License *Copyright © 2020 Benjamin Vincent (Luxcium)*.
-We all know that (or you are just learning now) Luxcium is a cute little *Script Kiddy* but also, we all know that the MIT License require to include the copyright notice and *blah blah blah*:
+We all know that (or your just learning now) Luxcium is a cute and nice little *Script Kiddy* but also, we all know that the MIT License require to include the copyright notice and *blah blah blah*:

-**So without further ado let me tell you the truth, the text contained in this document is the resuld of the hard work of Kamil Myśliwiec**
+**So without further ado let me tell you the truth, the text contained in this document is the result of the hard work of Kamil Myśliwiec**

 > *Copyright © 2017-2020 MIT by [Kamil Mysliwiec](http://kamilmysliwiec.com)*

 ## Overview

-Please refer to [the original NestJS Documentation](https://docs.nestjs.com/) for more acurate and up to date informations.
-Please make sure you have 'Stared🌟' [the original Nest Project](https://github.com/nestjs/nest/stargazers).
-The information used to compile this documentation comme from inside the [nestjs/docs.nestjs.com/content](https://github.com/nestjs/docs.nestjs.com/tree/58e409ba73974842d5a956cdeccdb89b382eccfc/content) the most recent version is available here: [docs.nestjs.com/.../master/content](https://github.com/nestjs/docs.nestjs.com/tree/master/content)
+ - Please refer to [the original NestJS Documentation](https://docs.nestjs.com/) for more acurate and up to date informations.
+ - Please make sure you have 'Stared🌟' [the original Nest Project](https://github.com/nestjs/nest/stargazers).
+ - The information used to compile this documentation comme from inside the [nestjs/docs.nestjs.com/content](https://github.com/nestjs/docs.nestjs.com/tree/58e409ba73974842d5a956cdeccdb89b382eccfc/content) the most recent version is available here: [docs.nestjs.com/.../master/content](https://github.com/nestjs/docs.nestjs.com/tree/master/content)

 ## Main Sections